RiazBhuiyanX/python-metrics-engine/README.md

 <img src="output/strategy_comparison.png" alt="All strategies"/>

 This view helps answer one question:
-**Which strategy, in which mode, handled this specific market window best?**
+**Which strategy, in which mode, handled this specific 3.5-day market window the best?**

 ---

 ### 🥇 Top Performer

-📈 **Mean Reversion (Scaled)** achieved the **highest final balance (1068.13 USDT)** with the **smoothest equity curve**.
-It captured many small pullbacks and avoided major drawdowns.
+📈 **Mean Reversion (Scaled)** came out on top with the **highest final balance (1068.13 USDT)**, and it did so with the smoothest equity curve.
+It captured lots of small pullbacks and avoided major drawdowns throughout the run.

 ---

 ### 🥈 Strong Contenders

-- **Trend Breakout (Scaled)**: Final balance of 1060.71 USDT.
-Volatile at times, but managed to recover and stay strong in the final stretch.
+- **Trend Breakout (Scaled)** – Final balance **1060.71 USDT**.
+It was volatile at times, but managed to recover and finish strong by the end.
-- **Momentum (Scaled)**: 1059.10 USDT.
-Consistent growth, though slightly affected by whipsaws.
+- **Momentum (Scaled)** – Final balance **1059.10 USDT**.
+It showed consistent growth, though it was slightly dinged by a couple of whipsaw trades.

-All **Scaled modes** outperformed their All-In counterparts — highlighting the importance of capital management.
+Notably, all the **Scaled** modes outperformed their All-In counterparts — highlighting just how important capital management and position sizing were in this experiment.

 ---

 ### 🚨 Weaker Performers

-- **Trend Breakout (All-In)**: The worst performer at 1037.87 USDT.
-Suffered from multiple failed breakouts and lacked re-entry flexibility.
+- **Trend Breakout (All-In)** – This was the worst performer, ending at **1037.87 USDT**.
+It suffered multiple failed breakouts and, because it was all-or-nothing, it lacked the flexibility to recover once things went south.
-- **Momentum (All-In)** and **Mean Reversion (All-In)** had similar outcomes (~1052–1053 USDT), but showed more drawdown and plateaus due to capital lock-in.
+- **Momentum (All-In)** and **Mean Reversion (All-In)** ended up in a similar range (\~1052–1053 USDT).
+They weren’t terrible, but both had rougher equity curves with deeper drawdowns and more flat periods due to being fully committed on trades (capital lock-in).

 ---

 ### 💡 Final Insight

-This comparison reinforces a key idea:
+This comparison really drives home a key idea:

-> **The signal logic matters — but how you size your positions and manage your exposure matters just as much.**
+> **The signal logic matters — but _how_ you size your positions and manage exposure matters just as much.**

-Scaled strategies allowed smoother PnL, faster recovery from losses, and more adaptability to uncertain price action.
+The Scaled strategies delivered smoother PnL curves, recovered from losses faster, and were generally more adaptable when the price action got unpredictable.

 ### 📉 Why Mean Reversion Outperformed

-Even though BTC was in a mild uptrend during the simulation period, **Mean Reversion (Scaled)** delivered the best performance.
-This may seem counterintuitive at first — trend-following strategies should benefit most from upward moves.
+Even though BTC was in a mild uptrend during the simulation period, **Mean Reversion (Scaled)** ended up delivering the best performance.
+I’ll admit I was a bit surprised by that at first — you’d think trend-following strategies would benefit the most from an upward-trending market.

-However, several factors explain this outcome:
+However, a few factors explain this outcome:

-- The trend was not clean or sustained — it included frequent short-term pullbacks.
+- The “uptrend” wasn’t very clean or sustained; it was punctuated by frequent short-term pullbacks.
-- These conditions are ideal for **mean reversion**, which exploits temporary price deviations.
+- Those conditions are ideal for **mean reversion**, which profits from temporary price deviations snapping back to the mean.
-- On the 5-minute timeframe, breakouts were often false or reversed quickly.
+- On the 5-minute timeframe, a lot of the apparent breakouts were actually false starts that reversed quickly.
-- Scaled mean reversion allowed the portfolio to stay active and responsive without overcommitting capital.
+- The Scaled mean reversion strategy let the portfolio stay active and responsive through those wiggles without ever overcommitting the capital.
-- Momentum and breakout strategies, on the other hand, suffered more from signal lag and whipsaws.
+- Momentum and breakout strategies, on the other hand, got caught by more lag and whipsaws – by the time they acted, the moves often fizzled or reversed.

-This highlights the fact that **direction alone is not enough** — the _structure_ and _volatility profile_ of the market matters just as much.
+The takeaway here is that **direction alone isn’t enough**.
+The _structure_ of the market’s moves and its _volatility profile_ are just as important in determining what works.

 ### 📊 Summary Table